 I know I’ve mentioned this before, but if someone told 15-year-old me that down the road I was going to love marinara sauce so much I’d post about it on a blog, I wouldn’t have believed it.
 I was quite the picky eater back in the day and marinara sauce was one of my biggest enemies.
 It was so bad, if we went to Olive Garden, I’d get pasta with butter – yep you read that right!
 But luckily I became more adventurous and my taste buds evolved.

-I actually adapted this recipe from Anne Burrell when making some meatballs and it’s been my go-to sauce ever since.
+I actually adapted this simple marinara sauce recipe from Anne Burrell when making some meatballs and it’s been my go-to sauce ever since.
 What I love about making a sauce like this, is that it makes so much that I freeze the rest and use for random dishes, whether it’s some meatballs or some fried mozzarella.
 To me the pancetta really makes this sauce special.
-Yes I know most families have their secret sauce that they pass down, but if you’re up for trying something new or just looking for a good marinara sauce, this one is worth a look.
+Yes I know most families have their secret sauce that they pass down, but if you’re up for trying something new or just looking for a good homemade marinara sauce, this one is worth a look.

 - Olive oil

 - Produce – sweet onions and garlic

 - Heat 1/4 cup olive oil in large dutch oven or pot over medium heat.
 Add pancetta and cook for 4-5 minutes, or until it’s crisp.

 - Add onion and cook until translucent, about 5-7 minutes.
 Toss in garlic and cook for another couple of minutes.